MixeRK0/mp-stats-go-clien/docs/WbApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCategoryDetailedItemsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetCategoryItemsRequest struct via the builder pattern

 Name | Type | Description  | Notes